dbt-labs/snowflake_summit_formula1_workshop_draft/9-sql-transformations.md

 We need to:

-- Create some intermediate tables to join tables that aren’t hierarchical
+- Create some intermediate tables to join tables that are hierarchical
 - Create core tables for business intelligence (BI) tool ingestion
 - Answer the two questions about:
     - fastest pit stops